 You can take a nice stroll through Central Park, but don’t misjudge this as the park is rather large.
 It is much nicer to rent a bike.
 There are some steep climbs, but at least you can visit the whole park.
 Not the sporty type?
 No problem!
 You can charter a horse-drawn carriage to bring you around.
 The advantage is that you will also get some information about the beautiful buildings you pass.

 The High Line

 .If you want to escape the bustle of the city, go for a stroll in the High Line.
 It is a public park on a disused railroad track high above the streets of Manhattan (from Gansevoort Street to West 34th Street, between Av 10 and 12).

-The most important sight is (unfortunately) Ground Zero.
+The most important sight is (unfortunately) Ground Zero and it''s 9/11 Memorial.
 Where the Twin Towers once stood are now two deep pits with a copper fence with all the victim’s names around it.
 It's one of the most emotional moments I ever experienced on my travels.

 One World Observatory

 Nearby is the brand new One World Observatory.
 The lift will bring you to the top of the highest building in the western hemisphere in 60 seconds.
 During the ascent, the story of New York’s skyline (from 1500-today) is presented on the walls of the lift.
 At the top, they show you images of the tragedy and you hear from survivors.
 After that they take the screens from the windows and a spectacular view of New York is revealed.
 The accompanying background music ensures that this truly is a goosebump-inducing moment.
 Once you were here, you can forget the queues at the Rockefeller Tower or the Chrysler building, as you’ve already seen the best view.
 You can book your tickets over here.

 5 days flew by.
 We undoubtedly saw the highlights, but I will definitely be back to discover more of this vibrant city and check some of the weird NYC attractions.

 For more things to do in New York, read over here.